Getting Started with Jira

 When you build products, mistakes will happen.
 If these mistakes make it into the product, some teams may call these bugs, defects, or other terms.
 However, regardless of what you call them or how you approach them, learning from them is critical for long-term success.

 As a product manager, don't blame the team if mistakes happen.
 Instead, pay attention to patterns that emerge.
 Do you see the same mistakes?
 Is the product full of many small bugs?
 A few huge ones?
-It's important to always stay on top of your product's quality.
+It's important to always stay on top of the quality of your product.
 It helps you decide how best to order your backlog and what expectations to set with partners and customers.
 A primary duty of a product manager is whether to encourage the team to increase quality (fix bugs) or continue to develop the product (new features) - or both.

 Just as an example, you might find that more bugs happen when: